 - the investigation finds no evidence of regulatory non-compliance.

-The Ministry will inform the early learning service and complainant of the investigation outcome.
+We will inform the early learning service and complainant of the investigation outcome.

 Additional areas of non-compliance may be identified by Ministry staff during an investigation into a complaint.

-The Ministry is obligated to follow up on all regulatory breaches identified during an investigation, not just those associated with the complaint itself.
+We are obligated to follow up on all regulatory breaches identified during an investigation, not just those associated with the complaint itself.
 It is the responsibility of every licensed early learning service and certificated playgroup to comply with all regulated standards to obtain and maintain a licence.

-Should Ministry staff identify additional areas of non-compliance while investigating a complaint, the service may be:
+If we identify additional areas of non-compliance while investigating a complaint, the service may be:

 - issued with an action plan to strengthen areas of practice;